Efthymios-Stathakis/Image-Deduplicator/README.md

 ### Choose configuration
 - The configuration is read from a json file, namely **json.config**.
 There we can choose the deduplicator method and which images to check for duplicates.
-- The "*check_all*" key corresponds to the method used for detecting duplicates.
+- The "*method*" key corresponds to the method used for detecting duplicates.
   * *Hash* uses distance between image hashes
   * *Hist* uses correlation between image histograms
 - The "*relative_path*" key corresponds to the folder, where the .jpg images live.